 Ceramics

-When it was created, the museum in Nogent-sur-Seine had a very extensive collection of ceramics, which included donations from Madame Boucher and hundreds of vases and sculptures in biscuit porcelain donated by the “Manufacture Nationale de Sèvres” porcelain factory.
-Unfortunately, most of these objects were lost when the museum was looted during the Second World War.
+When it was created, the museum in Nogent-sur-Seine had a very extensive collection of ceramics, which included donations from Madame Boucher and hundreds of vases and sculptures in biscuit porcelain donated by the Sèvres National Manufactory.
+Unfortunately, most of these objects were lost when the museum was looted during World War II.